creinartz/sassaby/README.md

 });
 ```

-Note that the Sassaby constructor takes the absolute path to the SASS file.
+Note that the Sassaby constructor takes the absolute path to the Sass file.
 We recommend using Node's `path` and `__dirname` (which gives you the directory of the test file) plus the remaining path here.
-Also, note that this file must **ONLY** include SASS function and mixin declarations.
+Also, note that this file must **ONLY** include Sass function and mixin declarations.
 Any code that compiles to CSS in this file will cause Sassaby's parsers to give inconsistent results.

 ## Dependencies

-We recommend testing SASS files in isolation.
-However, depending on the setup of your SASS import tree some functions and mixins may rely on externally declared variables, mixins, or functions.
+We recommend testing Sass files in isolation.
+However, depending on the setup of your Sass import tree some functions and mixins may rely on externally declared variables, mixins, or functions.
 In this case, you can pass an options object to the Sassaby constructor with `variables` and/or `dependencies` defined.
 Here is the sample file with these options:

 ```js
 var path = require('path');